Detroit Michigan assistance programs.

 Another non-profit charity organization that provides a variety of financial assistance programs is the Society of St. Vincent Depaul in the Archdiocese of Detroit.
 Call them at (313) 393-2930.

 Detroit and Wayne Metropolitan Community Action Agency coordinates dozens of assistance programs, often in partnership with local non-profits and government organizations.
 Examples of resources are free food, emergency rent and heating bill assistance, and housing counseling.
 Case managers also direct qualified clients to job training and educational services that are located in Detroit Michigan.
 The focus is on helping low income families achieve stability.
-More details.
+More details on Detroit and Wayne Metropolitan Community Action Agency financial assistance.

 There are several non-profits and HUD agencies in Detroit as well.
 Most of the advice and services provided by these organizations is done so at no cost.
 Learn more on additional Detroit foreclosure counseling organizations.